 Our teachers enjoy the benefits of small class sizes and the added benefit of having teacher assistants in class.
 This affords our teachers the opportunity to provide greater individual attention to students, thus achieve better outcomes.

-My name is Emily Duke and I have been working at St Joseph’s since 2011.
+My name is Emily Thomas and I have been working at St Joseph’s since 2011.
 I grew up in Perth and studied a Bachelor of Education through Curtin University.
 I then taught southwest of Perth, before heading overseas and spending 2 years travelling Europe and Africa.
-This year I currently share the Assistant Principal role with Year 4/5 Teacher Paul Poutney.
+I share the Assistant Principal role with Mr Paul Poutney.
 Here at St Joseph’s our staff are dynamic and focused on providing students with the best education, creating life-long learners.

 After many years of working and travelling overseas including Japan, Africa, Canada, Europe, America and the U.K, I arrived in the Kimberley in 2007.
 I held a teaching role at Billiluna, 2 hours south of Halls Creek, until the end of 2008.
 Since 2009 I have been working as the East Kimberley Program manager for the Sport and Recreation Organisation, Garnduwa Amboorny Wirnan.
 I really enjoy all sports and love being outdoors with my two daughters.
 I am excited to be working two days a week at St Joseph's.

-Hi I’m Paul Poutney and I’m beginning my journey here at St. Joseph’s this year.
-I am an Assistant Principal a Year 4/5 classroom teacher.
+My name is Paul Poutney and I am the Assistant Principal and Year 4/5 classroom teacher with Mrs Monks.
 I am originally from Melbourne where I have worked in Catholic Education for a number of years.
 I have also worked as a teacher in Samoa.
 I have many interests and I love to learn about different places and people.
 This year I look forward to working together with students, parents and colleagues to enhance our students learning.
 I also look forward to having a fun year ahead at St. Joseph’s!